Freight Shipping from Wichita to Boston

 How much does it cost to ship freight from Wichita to Boston?

-Full truckload (FTL) rates from Wichita, KS to Boston, MA currently range from $3,971-$4,895 for a standard dry van load over the 1,847-mile route.
+Full truckload (FTL) rates from Wichita, KS to Boston, MA currently range $3,971-$4,895 (roughly $2.16-$2.67 per mile over 1,847 miles).
 LTL shipments typically cost $1,216-$1,970 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Boston?